apache/db-jdo-site/README.md

 ## Building the Site

 The content and styling of the site is defined in the [AsciiDoc](https://asciidoc.org/) format.
 It is built using [Maven](https://maven.apache.org/).
-For details on publishing the site see below.
+For details on publishing the site see section [Publishing the Site](#publishing-the-site).

 The site can be built by calling `mvn clean install`.
-This generates the HTML files in `target/site`.
+This generates the HTML files in `target/site` and copies them into the `docs/` directory.

 ### Adding Javadoc